johnsfdemo/Google-Voice-to-Case/README.md

 ### Step 5

 You are now ready to use the contents of this package in your Process Builder processes and Flow Builder flows.
 Simply call the `Process Google Voicemail` Apex action and pass in the record ID of the current case.
 I include a sample Process Builder process called `Sample Google Voice Process` (inactive by default) that includes the action.
-You may use it, modify it, or simply use it as a reference for your own processes and flows:
+You may use it, modify it, or simply referne it for your own processes and flows:

 ![Process Google Voicemail Action](/images/Process_Google_Voicemail.png)